ICCB-Cologne/medicc2/README.md

 * `--plot`: Type of copy-number plot to save. 'bars' is recommended for <50 samples, heatmap for more samples, 'auto' will decide based on the number of samples, 'both' will plot both and 'none' will plot neither. (default: auto).
 * `--total-copy-numbers`: Run for total copy number data instead of allele-specific data.
 Default: False
 * `-j`, `--n-cores`: Number of cores to run on.
 Default: None
 * `--events`: Whether to infer copy-number events.
-See section "Event Detection" below
+See section "Event Reconstruction" below
 * `--chromosomes-bed`: BED file for chromosome regions to compare copy-number events to
 * `--regions-bed`: BED file for regions of interest to compare copy-number events to
 * `-v`, `--verbose`: Enable verbose output.
 Default: False